Trapping Penguins with Entangled B Mesons: Introduction

-BaBar has noted that the interpretation of their $A_T$ measurements as a failure of time-reversal invariance requires the neglect of direct CP-violating effects~\cite{Lees:2012uka}.
-Applebaum et al.~conclude, rather, that direct CP violation (in $B$-meson decay) does not affect their claim of time-reversal violation: $A_T$ is a true test of time reversal irrespective of such effects~\cite{Applebaum:2013wxa}.
-Direct CP violation in the CP tag, however, specifically in $K_{S,L}$ decay, will cause the interpretation of $A_T$ as a test of T to fail, as noted by Ref.~\cite{Bernabeu:2012nu} in an analogous study of $K{\bar K}$ transitions.
-We will generalize this observation to realize measurements of $A_T$ for different CP tags, yielding, ultimately, a direct test of weak phase differences.
-We shall start by revisiting the interpretation of $A_T$.
+Nevertheless, there has been discussion of the conditions under which a measured non-zero value of $A_T$ proves that time-reversal symmetry is broken.
+Generally, the existence of penguins complicate the interpretation of these measurements as tests of T (or of CPT), though in the specific final states studied by BaBar~\cite{Lees:2012uka} $A_T$ is a true test of T irrespective of penguin effects in the $B$-meson decay~\cite{Applebaum:2013wxa}.
+Direct CP violation in the CP tag, however, which is possible if $K_{S,L}$ are reconstructed through their hadronic decays, also causes the interpretation of $A_T$ as a test of T to fail --- this has also been noted by Ref.~\cite{Bernabeu:2012nu} in an analogous study of $K{\bar K}$ transitions and in Ref.~\cite{Bernabeu:2013qea}.
+In this paper we break the interpretation of $A_T$ as a test of T purposefully through the choice of different CP tags, and the resulting variations in the effective T violation can be used to probe the existence of different small effects.
+In particular, we show that with specially chosen ``generalized'' CP tags the dominant amplitudes cancel in observables associated with $A_T$, thus yielding a direct test of weak phase universality, or, alternatively, a measurement of differences of penguin pollution in the SM.
+These differences have been difficult to quantify~\cite{Bevan:2014iga}, and our procedure gives direct access to them.
+To explicate this, we shall start by revisiting the interpretation of $A_T$.